JamesRobertSutcliffe/fc-application/README.md

 - colour picker code game / try and guess rbg values of a colour
 - dictionary game / select correct meanings of a word

+panagram game -

+pull a 3 letter word from api
+jumble up word
+user has to select letters in correct order level up to 10 letter word if all answers are correct